davidegregg/mongodb-for-python-developers/README.md

 ## Who is this course for?

-Anyone who knows Python and would like to learn how to use NoSQL, MongoDB, and document databases to build amazing applications.
+Anyone who knows Python and would like to learn how to use NoSQL, MongoDB, and document databases to build amazing applications!

 ## What will you learn in this course?